 |Average response time;|

 Setting Up Your Tiered Support

-You need to understand that simply following the tiered structure for your help desk won’t give you excellent results that you are expecting.
+You need to understand that simply following the tiered structure for your help desk won’t give you excellent results.
 It solely depends on what goals you’re putting in front of your business, and your service desk in particular.

-So, before you start implementing it into your company, you should answer the following questions:
+So, before you start implementing it into your company, answer the following questions:

-- How many customer support tickets are you getting per period (time segment)?
+- ❓ How many customer support tickets are you getting per time segment?

 All tiers should be coordinated with one another, and not go against the company policies and procedures.

 Keep in mind each company has its own way of setting up the help desk, choosing the number of tiers, and building the management system for the team.